-During our recent trip we ate at B&Bs, pubs, tea houses, fancy restaurants and even purchased items from the local grocery.
-Each meal was memorable; some for the exquisite food, others for the beautiful location, yet others for the craic.
-In the slideshow below, you’ll see that Irish food may not be what you think it is… (you can find more details about each photo in the Irish Food Flickr set)
+During our trips we eat at B&Bs, pubs, tea houses, fancy restaurants and even purchase items from the local grocery.
+Each meal is memorable; some for the exquisite food, others for the beautiful location, yet others for the craic.

 Foods to Try in Ireland

 - Before you turn your nose up at Black Pudding- aka blood pudding- give it a try!
 It’s such a flavorful sausage- you may be pleasantly surprised!

 - If you find a pub or restaurant serving boxty, order it!
 Boxty is a traditional potato pancake.
 You’ll find it thin and served wrapped around meat, thicker and served as a side, or even quite thick, topped with butter, almost like a slice of bread.

 - Have fish & chips at least once; preferably in a pub at the edge of the ocean.

 - Even if you don’t like salmon, try the smoked salmon.
 You may just like it.

 - Guinness tastes better in Ireland.
 If you don’t enjoy “the black stuff”, try Bulmer’s- a lovely hard cider.

 - Shop at an Irish grocery- at least once.
 It’s really quite fun.

 - If you’re near a market- like the English Market in Cork– take the time to wander through and grab some of the very freshest food in Ireland (as well as local specialties).